Functional Architecture

 * **Business analysts** translating law and policy into requirements.

-* **Solution architects** designing how OpenCRVS fits into the wider ecosystem.
+* **Solution architects** designing how OpenCRVS fits into the wider digital ecosystem.

 * **Implementation teams** configuring and operating OpenCRVS for a country.